RenolY2/bw-model-viewer/README.md

 # Battalion Wars Model Viewer

-This tool can view the 3d models of Battalion Wars and Battalion Wars 2.
+This tool can view the 3d models of Battalion Wars, Battalion Wars 2 and Aragorn's Quest (Wii).

-It opens .res or .res.gz files (resource archive of BW1 or BW2 containing models, textures, sounds and more) and displays models.
+It opens .res or .res.gz files (resource archive of BW1/BW2/AQ containing models, textures, sounds and more) and displays models.
 After opening an archive you will see a list of model names on the right that you can click to view the model.

 Model->Export current as OBJ exports the current model in the OBJ format.
 Transformations will be backed into the